dgrauet/cline-rules/Workflows/self-improving-cline.md

 ## 8) Execute or Report

-- If “Apply now”: implement updates for accessible files
+- If "Apply now": implement updates for accessible files
-- If “Show recommendations only”: present a clean summary for manual application
+- If "Show recommendations only": present a clean summary for manual application
-- If “Cancel”: make no changes
+- If "Cancel": make no changes

 ## 9) Conclude